 The more evident method for relating two entities is to look at the label describing them.
 This label generally consists of one term that has to be compared with the labels of the other ontology.
 Several ideas have already been created to compare tow strings.
 String distance String distance or string similarity algorithms take as an input two strings and return a value indicating the distance or similarity between them.

-Rule 1 Two entities are identical if they have the same identifier (e.g. URIs) or the same name (e.g. RDF label).
+Rule 1.
+Two entities are identical if they have the same identifier (e.g. URIs) or the same name (e.g. RDF label).

-For two concepts $e_1$ and $e_2$ , the string similarity measure $Sim{stri}$ can be given based on edit distance, which is shown in formula (1).
+For two concepts e_1 and e_2 , the string similarity measure Sim{stri} can be given based on edit distance, which is shown in equation (1).